FTC Charges Michigan Company in $213 Million Pyramid Scheme

 0:00

-The U.S. Federal Trade Commission (FTC) has reached a $12 million settlement with a business accused of running a nationwide pyramid scheme that defrauded people of hundreds of millions of dollars.
+The Federal Trade Commission (FTC) has reached a $12 million settlement with a business accused of running a nationwide pyramid scheme that defrauded people of hundreds of millions of dollars.

 The settlement is related to a lawsuit filed by the FTC against Michigan-based Financial Education Services (FES) in the U.S. District Court for the Eastern District of Michigan in 2022, which issued a temporary restraining order.

 FES told customers that they could remove negative information from people’s credit reports and increase credit scores by hundreds of points, according to the complaint.
-For this, they charged as much as $89 a month.
+For this, they charged as much as $89 per month.

 The firm is also required to put in place a compliance monitoring system to ensure that neither its employees nor contractors violate the terms of the settlement.

-Moreover, the company’s credit repair services “failed to deliver,” said Samuel Levine, director of the FTC’s Bureau of Consumer Protection.
-These services were “rarely effective” and in many cases ended up hurting people’s credit scores, the FTC stated.
+Moreover, the company’s credit repair services “failed to deliver,” according to Samuel Levine, director of the FTC’s Bureau of Consumer Protection.

-On Tuesday, the company’s internet sites, including its website, were inactive.
+On Aug.
+6, the company’s internet sites, including its website, were inactive.

 Crackdown on Pyramid Schemes

-The couple ran a business called “Blessings in No Time” (BINT), positioning it as a faith-based wealth-building program solely for black people.
-People who joined them by paying $1,400 were promised a “blessing” in the form of eight times the investment.
+The couple ran a business called Blessings in No Time, positioning it as a faith-based wealth-building program solely for black people.
+People who joined by paying $1,400 were promised a “blessing” in the form of eight times the investment.

 Some people invested up to $50,000.
-In total, the couple scammed over $40 million from almost 8,000 black Americans.
+In total, the couple scammed more than $40 million from almost 8,000 black Americans.

 Those who wished to leave the organization were promised full refunds under the condition that they concealed the truth about the business on the internet.

-In another case, three people were charged in January for running a multi-million dollar pyramid scheme under the name of 8 Figure Dream Lifestyle LLC (8FDL).
+In another case, three people were charged in January for running a multimillion-dollar pyramid scheme under the name of 8 Figure Dream Lifestyle LLC (8FDL).

 “They may say you can change your life—quit your job and even get rich—by selling the company’s products.
 That’s a lie.
-Your income would be based mostly on how many people you recruit, not how much product you sell,” the agency said.
+Your income would be based mostly on how many people you recruit, not how much product you sell,” the agency stated.

 “Pyramid schemes are set up to encourage everyone to keep recruiting people to keep a constant stream of new distributors—and their money—flowing into the business.”